 1994 – Anthony’s reopens at 4007 Westheimer in Highland Village (where Smith & Wollensky now stands), though it is not as Italian as it once was.
 The oft-decadent Italian-scented veal dishes remain excellent, though.

 1994 – Using a far cheaper and less competent designer than Anthony’s – the odd Il Dio di Vin’ opens on the 7600 block of the Katy Freeway.
-The stuccoed interior is meant to resemble a grotto setting, but harkens more to the caves described in Christ Stopped at Eboli.
+The stuccoed interior is meant to resemble a grotto setting, but harkens more to the caves described in the depressing Christ Stopped at Eboli.
 The menu is entirely in some southern Italian dialect – Neapolitan, I believe – and the food is a mix of Italian-American and Neapolitan dishes done a little differently.
 The wine is inexpensive; the food is moderately priced, robustly flavored and usually terrific, especially the pasta dishes.

 1994 – Nearby, also on the Katy Freeway, Tony Mandola's Family Table.
 It served giant Italian-American dishes meant for several, and meant to be like “going to grandma's house for Sunday dinner,” provided she was first- or second-generation southern Italian or Sicilian.
 The concept did not work for Houston, and it changed into another Blue Oyster Bar, which remained until the freeway expansion chased it north.